X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 ## Making a mountain out of a molehill

 To make more triangles, we simply would need to specify 3 vertices for every triangle we need.
-Consider next example:
+Consider the following example:

 ![Triangles](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-6indices1.jpg?raw=true)

 Only 4 out of 6 vertices are unique.
 So the other 2 are simply a waste of bandwidth to your graphics card!
-It would be better to define the 4 vertices in an array from 0 to 3, and to define triangle one as vertices 1, 2 and 3 and then triangle two as vertices 2, 3 and 4.
+It would be better to define the 4 vertices in an array from 0 to 3, and to define triangle one as vertices 1, 2, and 3 and then triangle two as vertices 2, 3, and 4.
 This way, the complex vertex data is not duplicated.

 This is exactly the idea behind indices.
 Suppose we would like to draw these 2 triangles :